Hallucinogenic bolete mushroom: Yunnan, China

 Certain blue-staining edible boletes in the Yunnan province of China are said to be hallucinogenic mushrooms.
 This was first reported in 1991, was observed by mycologist David Arora by 1997, and was more thoroughly reported by Arora in 2008.
-However, the Chinese Daoist Ge Hong wrote in Baopuzi (The Master Who Embraces Simplicity) around 300 CE that eating a certain wild mushroom raw would result in attainment of transcendence immediately, suggesting that the mushrooms may have been known for thousands of years.
-The Yunnan mushrooms are said to become non-hallucinogenic with proper cooking (for at least 15 to 25 minutes), which presumably destroys their active constituents, and are commonly consumed in well-cooked form as food in the province.
-There have been cases of unintended hallucinogenic mushroom poisonings when the mushrooms are accidentally undercooked or are eaten in large quantities.
-However, it has been suggested that some level of cooking might be required for the mushrooms to become hallucinogenic.
-The mushrooms are said to make people see the "xiao ren ren", meaning "lots of little men or people", and these hallucinations are said to be reminiscent of Lilliputian hallucinations.
-Aside from "xiao ren ren" hallucinations, the hallucinogenic bolete mushrooms are also reported to make people see walls moving and shifting, geometrical patterns, and strange shapes and object transformations (like shoelaces turning into butterflies that fly away), to make everything appear very beautiful, and to produce other effects such as gastrointestinal distress.
+However, the Chinese Daoist Ge Hong wrote in Baopuzi (The Master Who Embraces Simplicity) around 300 CE that eating a certain wild mushroom raw would result in unique hallucinations and attainment of transcendence, suggesting that Lanmaoa asiatica may have been used in traditional Chinese medicine for at least one thousand years.
+The mushrooms are said to become non-hallucinogenic with proper cooking, which presumably destroys their active constituents, and are commonly consumed in well-cooked form as food in the province.
+There have been cases of unintended hallucinogenic mushroom poisonings when the mushrooms are accidentally undercooked.
+However, it has been hypothesized that some level of cooking may be required for the mushrooms to become hallucinogenic.
+The mushrooms are said to make people see the "xiao ren ren" and these hallucinations are said to be reminiscent of Lilliputian hallucinations.
+Aside from the "xiao ren ren" hallucinations, hallucinogenic bolete mushrooms are also reported to make people see walls moving and shifting in geometrical patterns, and to cause bizarre object transformations (e.g shoelaces turning into butterflies that fly away), the active compounds can also make everything appear very beautiful, and can also produce extreme gastrointestinal distress.

 The exact bolete species that produce hallucinogenic effects are not entirely clear, at least as of 2008, due to difficulty in identification, due to many of the different species closely resembling one another on account of convergent evolution, and related to the fact that the people in the region are known to eat hundreds of different mushroom species.
 As a result, it is unclear whether it is one species or multiple that may be causing the hallucinations.
-In any case, popular edible bolete species in the province include Butyriboletus roseoflavus, Lanmaoa asiatica, Sutorius magnificus, and Rubroboletus sinicus.
-The active constituents of the mushrooms likewise have not yet been identified and are unknown.
+In any case, popular edible species in the province include Butyriboletus roseoflavus, Lanmaoa asiatica, Sutorius magnificus, and Rubroboletus sinicus.
+The active constituents of the mushrooms likewise have not yet been identified.
 The phenomenon of hallucinogenic bolete mushroom intoxication in China is well-known and frequently covered in local and national media in the country.